sama1mansn/opbnb-docs/docs/faq/build-on-opbnb-faqs.md

 The process of creating and storing NFTs on the opBNB is similar to other blockchains.
 You need to have a smart contract that defines the properties and functions of your NFT, and then deploy it on the opBNB.
 To store the metadata of your NFT, such as the name, description, image, and other attributes, you can use various storage solutions.
 Some examples are BNB Greenfield, IPFS, and Filecoin.

 :::info Don't see your question?
-We're working on expanding this FAQ with more content, including questions from the community and partners, so please watch this space!
-However, if you don't see your question, please ask in the [BNB forum](https://forum.bnbchain.org/) and [Discord](https://discord.com/invite/bnbchain
+We are improving FAQ with from time to time, to include latest questions from the community and partners, bookmark this page!
+However, if you don't see your question, please feel free ask in the [BNB forum](https://forum.bnbchain.org/) and [Discord](https://discord.com/invite/bnbchain support channel
-), so you can get the answers you need and make us aware of new FAQ items.
 :::